List of captive orcas: Moana

+Moana died due to acute bacterial septicemia on 18 October 2023.

-Moby Doll
+Moby Doll II

 Moby Doll was the second captive orca ever displayed by a public aquarium, and unlike Wanda, the first, he survived in captivity for nearly three months compared to less than two days.
 Years later, a recording of his calls enabled scientist John Ford to identify Moby Doll as a member of J Pod of the Southern Residents, the population of orcas most damaged by captures.

 The 15 foot (4.6m) long juvenile male orca was harpooned by Vancouver Aquarium collectors in 1964 near East Point, Saturna Island in British Columbia.
 The orca's size indicated he was most likely 5 years old.
 After not dying as had been planned, the orca was led to Vancouver using the harpoon line like a leash.
 There he was given improvised accommodation at Burrard Dry Dock.
-The following day, July 18, the dock was opened for the general public to watch the novel captive.
+The following day, 18 July, the dock was opened for the general public to watch the novel captive.
 Subsequently, the public was kept away, however, and Moby Doll was moved to a seapen at Jericho Beach.
-His health during his captivity was never very good, and he died on October 9.
+His health during his captivity was never very good, and he died on 9 October.

 This young J Pod orca paid a high price, though this first close contact with an orca initiated, for both the general public and scientists, a great change in their understanding of the previously hated species.
 Particular scientific impacts were made by Moby Doll's extraordinary brain and sophisticated use of sound.

 Nakai

-On September 1, 2001, Nakai was born to Kasatka, with Tilikum being the father.
+On 1 September 2001, Nakai was born to Kasatka, with Tilikum being the father.
 Unlike most orcas, he was born head first.
 He was the first orca to be conceived through artificial insemination with a successful birth.
 As of August 2017, he weighed 7000 lb and was 19 ft long.
 He lived at SeaWorld San Diego.
 As a mature adolescent with nine other whales, including his half brother Makani, his half sister Kalia and his half brother Ikaika, he lived there his entire life.
 In late September 2012, Nakai sustained a serious injury to his chin.
 SeaWorld stated that the injury occurred during "contact with the pool's environment".
 Nakai was one of the few captive males over the age of 10 to not have a collapsed dorsal fin, other males such as Ikaika and Trua are younger, have shorter fins, and have fully collapsed dorsal fins.
 Nakai's dorsal fin was nearly 5 ft tall and was slightly leaning to the left.
 The right side of his tail fluke was curved under but the left side had not curved.
-Nakai died on August 4, 2022 after an infection.
+Nakai died on 4 August 2022, after an infection.